Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: From to a compatible unitary coboundary wqh structure on

 \end{proof}

 Note that is the action of the classical Casimir operator of $U({\mathfrak g})$ on a simple representation $V_\gamma$.

-\begin{cor} The braided symmetry and ribbon structure of ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ of Theorem \ref{braiding_Zhu_algebra} arising from quantum groups coincides with the corresponding structure induced on the Zhu algebra by the opposite braiding of ${\rm Rep}(V_{{\mathfrak g}_k})$ in the setting of vertex operator algebras (see Cor. \ref{Toledano_laredo}) provided one knows that the corresponding associativity morphisms arising from quantum groups as in Subsect. \ref{30.4} and Huang and Lepowsky tensor product theory respectively coincide as well. \end{cor}
+\begin{rem} We shall see in Cor. \ref{Toledano_laredo} Remark \ref{HL_braiding}, that the braided symmetry and ribbon structure of ${\rm Rep}(A(V_{{\mathfrak g}_k}))$ of Theorem \ref{braiding_Zhu_algebra} arising from quantum groups coincides with the corresponding structure induced on the Zhu algebra by the opposite braiding of ${\rm Rep}(V_{{\mathfrak g}_k})$ in the setting of vertex operator algebras \end{rem}

-We shall show this corollary assuming coincidence of the associativity morphisms in section \ref{22}.
-We shall study the comparison between the two associativity morphisms in Sect. \ref{32}, \ref{33}.

-The following section contains a discussion of the original work by Finkelberg and a sketch of proof of Finkelberg theorem based on the work by Kirillov and elements of some ideas of the tensor product construction by Huang and Lepowsky.